3rdHand-project/thr_infrastructure/common_packages/thr_coop_assembly/config/README.md

 * poses["individual"] contains all poses related to objects individually
 * poses["pairs"] contains poses related to pairs of objects

+Grasp poses are poses of the gripper with respect to the object.

 # action_params.json description